jubnzv/iec-checker/README.md

 [UnreachableCode] 20:7 Code block will never be reached [UnreachableCode] 9:10 Code block will never be reached Report for test/st/declaration-analysis.st:
-[DeclarationAnalysis] Initial subrange value -4096 does not fit specified range (-4095 ..
-4095)
-[DeclarationAnalysis] Initial subrange value 4099 does not fit specified range (-4095 ..
-4095)
-[DeclarationAnalysis] Length of initialization string literal exceeds string length (6 > 5) Report for test/st/plcopen-cp13.st:
+[OutOfBounds] Initial subrange value -4096 does not fit the specified range (-4095 ..
+4095) [OutOfBounds] Initial subrange value 4099 does not fit the specified range (-4095 ..
+4095) [OutOfBounds] Length of initialization string literal exceeds string length (6 > 5) Report for test/st/plcopen-cp13.st:
 [PLCOPEN-CP13] 8:30 POUs shall not call themselves directly or indirectly Report for test/st/plcopen-l17.st: